 Title Washington Telephone Assistance Program (WTAP) Brief Description Provides waivers and discounts on telephone fees for low- income households.
-Legal Authorization RCW 80.36.410 Funding Source 100% state funds, through a special Treasurer's Trust Fund.
+Legal Authorization RCW 80.36.410, Washington Telephone Assistance Program - Findings.
+Funding Source 100% state funds, through a special Treasurer's Trust Fund.
 A 13-cent excise tax on all wire phone lines supplies the funding.
-Population Served Public assistance program recipients and former recipients of community service voice mail programs.
+Population Served Public assistance program recipients and former recipients of the Community Service Voice Mail program.
 Eligibility There must be at least one adult in the household receiving benefits from one or more of the following programs: Food Stamps or State Food Assistance; TANF or State Family Assistance; specific types of Medical Assistance; or was referred to the department by a community agency that provided community service voice mail.
 Clients must apply for WTAP by contacting their local telephone company and requesting this service.
 Client eligibility lasts through the end of the fiscal year in which the client loses eligibility for public assistance.
-For clients eligible for WTAP through the community voice mail programs, eligibility lasts for the remainder of the year referred, plus one fiscal year.
+For clients eligible for WTAP through the Community Service Voice Mail program, eligibility lasts for the remainder of the year referred, plus one additional state fiscal year.
 Services Once-a-year waiver of deposit for local service.
-Once-a-year 50% discount on connection fees, averaging \$15.50.
+A one-time-per-address 50% discount on connection fees, averaging \$15.50.
 A reduction in the monthly flat fee for telephone services which, with federal support, averages about \$14 per month.
-Private line service to households which include persons age 60 or older or persons determined to be medically needy.

-Title Washington Telephone Assistance Program (WTAP), Continued Linkages Washington Utilities and Transportation Commission Telephone companies serving Washington State residents DSHS Aging and Adult Services Administration Universal Service Administration Company (providing federal funds, which pays 50% of client telephone connection fees and pays a partial match for client monthly flat rate fees).
+Title Washington Telephone Assistance Program (WTAP), Continued Linkages Washington Utilities and Transportation Commission Telephone companies serving Washington State residents Universal Service Administration Company (providing federal funds, which pays 50% of client telephone connection fees once per address and pays a partial match for client monthly flat rate fees).

-Title WorkFirst (WF) Brief Description Provides support services and activities to TANF/SFA clients and low-income families so they can find jobs, keep jobs, and become self-sufficient.
+Title WorkFirst (WF) Brief Description Provides support services and activities to TANF/SFA clients and low-income families so they can find jobs, keep jobs, get better jobs and become self-sufficient.
 Legal Authorization Personal Responsibility and Work Opportunity Reconciliation Act of 1996, Public Law 104-193, and RCW 74.08A, Washington Temporary Assistance for Needy Families Act.
-Funding Source Funded by a federal block grant and a required Maintenance of Effort (MOE) expenditure of state funds.
+Funding Source May be funded by a federal block grant and/or a required Maintenance of Effort (MOE) expenditure of state funds.
 Population Served Low-income families with dependent children and pregnant women.
-Eligibility TANF/SFA recipients, former TANF/SFA recipients up to two years, and under some circumstances, low-income families with incomes at or below 175% of the federal poverty level.
+Eligibility TANF/SFA recipients, former TANF/SFA recipients up to twelve months, and under some circumstances, low-income families with incomes at or below 175% of the federal poverty level.

-Title WorkFirst (WF), Continued Services Case Management 1.
-WorkFirst orientation.
-2. Referrals for services and/or to address emergencies such as: (a) Family planning (for every participant) (b) Necessary supplemental accommodation (for everyone who needs it) (c) Family violence (however we learn about it, and at the participant's choice) (d) Learning disabilities (e) Substance abuse (f) Pregnant or parenting a child under 12 months 3.
-Employability screening.
+Title WorkFirst (WF), Continued Services Case Management WorkFirst orientation.
+Referrals for services and/or to address emergencies such as: (a) Family planning (for every participant) (b) Necessary supplemental accommodation (for everyone who needs it) (c) Family violence (however we learn about it, and at the participant's choice) (d) Learning disabilities (e) Substance abuse (f) Pregnant or parenting a child under 12 months Employability screening.
 Individual Responsibility Plan (to document participant's responsibilities, work requirements, and the supports provided that enable WorkFirst participation).
-5. Requiring (and helping) pregnant or parenting minors to be in a suitable living arrangement and complete high school.
+Requiring (and helping) pregnant or parenting minors to be in a suitable living arrangement and complete high school.
 Referring participants who are not job-ready for services or treatment to resolve issues (such as family violence or disability).
-7. Continued evaluation and IRP updates.
-8. In-depth assessment and interdisciplinary case staffing as needed to develop more effective plans for self-sufficiency.
+Continued evaluation and IRP updates.
+In-depth assessment and interdisciplinary case staffing as needed to develop more effective plans for self-sufficiency.
+Local Planning Areas.